nlmaca/Enecsys_Dashboard/README.md

 # 2017/12/11: update Installion files > New Raspbian OS (Stretch)
+- Changes:
+- new static ipadress installer script (only LAN).
+Functionality change in Stretch
 - working on new installation files because of new software (Raspbian Stretch, PHP7, mysql, etc)
-- version: 4.x
 - see also: https://github.com/nlmaca/Enecsys_Dashboard/issues/2
 - got notices from several users about this problem.
 Time for an upgrade

-- status: in progress

 # hotfix march 16, 2017
 Fixed based on the issue marked by: https://github.com/nlmaca/Enecsys_Dashboard/issues/1